strawfordthomas/strawfordthomas.github.io/README.md

 # strawfordthomas.github.io

 A straightforward portfolio website based on the [minimal](https://pages-themes.github.io/minimal/) theme.
-The left hand side panel is used as a menu to navigate between separate scrolling pages.
+The left hand side panel is used as a menu to navigate between separate scrolling pages on the right.

 ## Editing pages